argonism/EsaCrawler/README.md

 # Esa Crawler

-simple esa.io crawle through API
+Simple esa.io crawler through API.
+Crawled result is output as jsonl that consisting of one article per line.

 # Get started